 Here are some other things to consider:

-- If your child is facing expulsion and has never been suspended or expelled before then the current expulsion may be “suspended” and shortened or waived upon the completion of school sanctioned program or by meeting other school set conditions.
+- If your child is facing expulsion and has never been suspended or expelled before, then the current expulsion may be “suspended” and shortened or waived upon the completion of the school sanctioned program or by meeting other school set conditions.

 - There are different procedures in place for special education students facing expulsion.
-If your student is facing expulsion and requires special education, it is important to determine whether the alleged misconduct was caused by the student’s disability.
+If your student requires special education and is facing expulsion, it is important to determine whether the alleged misconduct was caused by the student’s disability.
 If your child is a special education student facing expulsion you may wish to discuss the unique procedures for expelling a special education student in Connecticut.